bdeckard92/dupUT/02-Lesson-Plans/23-Project-3/README.md

 ## Heads-Up

-* Students will present their group projects during next week's second virtual class.
+* Students will submit and present their group projects during next week's second virtual class.

 * Remind students that they should connect their repository to Heroku for automatic deployment.
 Students can refer to Module 21 Lesson 6 on how to do this.